Skip to main content Skip to secondary navigation

 Through early starvation days, rebellions, and frontier wars, a new society was contentiously formed, as various groups battled for supremacy, status, or simply survival and norms of race, class, and gender adapted to a unique environment.

 In this IntroSem, we won’t just learn what happened; we will focus on how we know what happened.
-In this hands-on class, we will do the work of the historian: read and interpret primary sources.
+In our hands-on class, we will do the work of the historian: read and interpret primary sources.
 During class time, we will work in groups, essentially crowdsourcing primary research.
-In order to piece together what life was like on the ground, we will look at diaries, letters, newspapers, and government documents – including those at Stanford during a field trip to Special Collections.
+In order to piece together what life was like on the ground, we will look at diaries, letters, newspapers, and government documents—including those at Stanford during a field trip to Special Collections.
 We will debate the extent to which we can trust the sources and how best to use “biased” reports.
 We will also read the interpretations of historians and decide whether or not we agree with them.
 In doing so, we will see that the writing of history is never complete.
-Assignments will include informal response posts, short (2-3 paged) analyses of primary sources, and a brief presentation on a primary source of your choosing.
+Assignments will include informal response posts and short (2-3 paged) analyses of primary and secondary sources.

 Meet the Instructor: Melanie Burkett